-Description: Of the approximately 850 tick species found worldwide, the American dog tick (Dermacentor variabilis) is probably the most frequently encountered in North America.
-A blood feeding external parasite of mammals, birds, and reptiles, they are important vectors of disease causing agents.
-Ticks attach firmly to their host, feed slowly and may go unnoticed for several days while feeding.
-As a result, they transmit the widest variety of pathogens of any blood sucking arthropod.
+Description: A blood feeding external parasite of mammals, birds, and reptiles, ticks are important vectors of disease causing agents.
+They attach firmly to their host, feed slowly and may go unnoticed for several days while feeding.
+As a result, ticks transmit the widest variety of pathogens of any blood sucking arthropod.
 Some human diseases of interest include Lyme disease, ehrlichiosis, babesiosis, Rocky Mountain spotted fever, tularemia and tick-borne relapsing fever.

 Adults (1/4 inch long) have eight legs and are reddish-brown with white or yellow irregular markings on their body.
 Females are slightly larger than males and can grow as large as 1/2 inch long after a blood meal.
 To feed, they grab onto a host, secrete an anesthetic, and painlessly burrow into the skin with their mouth parts.
 Bites can cause skin irritations or even allergic reactions in sensitive people.